Skip to content

 Suphi Cankurt

 OWASP Dependency-Track is an open-source platform for continuous component analysis across software portfolios.
-With 3.6k GitHub stars and 167 contributors, it is the leading open-source solution for SBOM-based vulnerability management.
+With 3.6k GitHub stars and 167 contributors, it is an established open-source solution for SBOM-based vulnerability management.

 Dependency-Track dashboard showing portfolio risk metrics with vulnerability counts and policy violation status